-A subsequent £210 million, 7-year contract for out-of-hospital care makes clear that the ACS will be a single, risk-bearing entity that manages the entire care continuum.
+A subsequent £210 million, 7-year contract for out-of-hospital care makes clear that the ICS will be a single, risk-bearing entity that manages the entire care continuum.
 It will hold the budget for, as well as provide, a wide range of services including Public Health, Primary Care, Community Services, Social Care, secondary Acute Care, prescribing, Mental Health and Continuing Care.
-Whoever wins that contract will be expected to work with the Care Integrator responsible for providing support and the successful delivery of the ACS.
+Whoever wins that contract will be expected to work with the Care Integrator responsible for providing support and the successful delivery of the ICS.

-Implementation of the ACS is planned for early 2018/19.
-The CCGs involved have already agreed to move to one contract for the ACS partnership, suggesting the system is already evolving into an ACO.
+Implementation of the ICS is planned for early 2018/19.
+The CCGs involved have already agreed to move to one contract for the ICS partnership, suggesting the system is already evolving into an ACO.
 From Autumn 2017 they expect to have formed a joint committee, with a single accountable officer, to oversee the work of providers and ensure value for money.

-The small print of a contract notice^{lxxxvi} appearing in the Official Journal of the EU (OJEU) indicates how the role of CCGs could change with accountable care systems.
-If this contract notice is anything to go on, CCGs will remain responsible for ensuring that accountable care systems are commissioned so as to provide maximum value; that CCGs will set the required population-level outcomes; and will hold accountable care systems to account for delivery.
+The small print of a contract noticexc appearing in the Official Journal of the EU (OJEU) indicates how the role of CCGs could change with integrated care systems.
+If this contract notice is anything to go by, CCGs will remain responsible for ensuring that these care systems are commissioned so as to provide maximum value; that CCGs will set the required population-level outcomes; and will hold integrated care systems to account for delivery.
 In turn, providers will enable the delivery of, or contracting for, provision of all NHS and local authority funded health and care services.
 Providers will also be responsible for integrating primary, community and hospital services.
-But not only this, the evolution to an accountable care system will involve modification of existing providers' contracts, and require the provider to consent to the transfer of the supervision of their contract to another provider or to the system's Care Integrator "in the place of the CCG".
+But not only this, the evolution to an integrated system will involve modification of existing providers' contracts, and require the provider to consent to the transfer of the supervision of their contract to another provider or to the system's Care Integrator "in the place of the CCG".
+This is a long way from the promise made by the Minister for Health responsible for the HSC Act (2012) that CCGs would put clinicians at the heart of decision-making about health services.